babies

 #66 Nurse Practitioners as Part of Your OB/GYN Care Team with Ketura'h Edwards-Robinson

-Today we speak with Ketura’h Edwards-Robinson, a native Bostonian who is currently working in her home city as a Nurse Practitioner, primarily in the area of Women’s Health.
-One thing that makes Ketura’h special is that in the past year, Ketura’h trained to become a birth doula and is now serving clients in her community with Accompany Doula Care, a local doula agency that has developed...
-Read more
+Today we speak with Ketura’h Edwards-Robinson, a native Bostonian who is currently working in her home city as a Nurse Practitioner, primarily in Women’s Health.
+In the past year, Ketura’h also trained to become a birth doula and is now serving clients in her community through Accompany Doula Care—a local doula agency that has developed a model of care in which doulas are reimbursed by… Read more

 #65 Artificial Insemination with Marianne Pelletier, CNM